JaMo42/window_manager/README.md

 See the [Polybar](#polybar) section for an example usage of the `format` command.

-Rquires the XLib package: `pip install python3-xlib`.
+Requires the XLib package: `pip install python3-xlib`.

 ## Polybar